 The Maeslantkering has 2 doors, 210 m wide, 22 m high, and 15 m deep.
 Closing the barrier takes a total of 2 hours.
 The gigantic doors turn to their closing position over ball joints with a diameter of 10 m and a weight of 680 tons.
 Once the Maeslantkering is closed, the port of Rotterdam is not accessible anymore.

 You see Rotterdam beach from the viewpoint of the Maeslantkering

 The viewpoint at the Maeslantkering offers a great impression of the massive steel construction that closes the port of Rotterdam at dangerous sea levels.
 In the distance on the open sea, you might see the largest containerships in the world getting into or sailing, out of the harbor of Rotterdam, to the horizon.
 In these waters yearly 88.000 ships move in or out off the port.

 On the south side of the waterway, you find the artificial peninsula the Maasvlakte.
 There the port of Rotterdam expands, among other things you see computerized container terminals and a liquid gas plant hidden between the cranes.
 Here, at the entrance of the port of Rotterdam, you find a fascinating beach.
 You might expect an industrial atmosphere.
-But he industrial activity only consists of a landscape dominated by the cranes of container terminals.
+But the industrial activity only consists of a landscape dominated by the cranes of container terminals.
 And hanging out on the beach, lazing in the sun you see the ships pass by.

 On the beach of Rotterdam

-Metro line B takes you in 45 minutes from the center of Rotterdam to the beach in the village Hoek van Holland.
+Metro line B takes you 45 minutes from the center of Rotterdam to the beach in the village of Hoek van Holland.
 It is a really nice walk from the railway station along the water to the beach.
 You pass the Atlantik Wall Museum and the Troposcatter, a cold war monument before you get to the Beach Villa’s where you can spend a night or two right on the beach near the pier leading to the port.